whisthq/whist/ecs-host-service/README.md

 # Fractal ECS Host Service

 This subfolder contains the code for the Fractal ECS host service, which is responsible for orchestrating containers on Fractal EC2 instances, which are referred to as **hosts** throughout the codebase.
-The host service is responsible for making Docker calls to start and stop containers, for enabling multiple containers to run concurrently on the same host by dynamically assigning TTYs, and for passing startup data to the containers from the Fractal webserver(s), like DPI and third-party cloud storage providers folders to mount.
+The host service is responsible for making Docker calls to start and stop containers, for enabling multiple containers to run concurrently on the same host by dynamically assigning TTYs, and for passing startup data to the containers from the Fractal webserver(s), like DPI.
 If you are just interested in what endpoints the host service exposes (i.e. for developing on the client application or webserver, check the file `httpserver/server.go`).

 ## Development